 Cost Breakdown by T-Shirt Weight

+Over the years, my t-shirt pricing strategy has adjusted around weight.
 Over the times, my t- shirt pricing strategy has acclimated to weight.
-Featherlight t- shirts bring lower, but they wear out presto.
+Featherlight t-shirts cost less, but they wear out faster.

 Some Closing Thoughts On T-Shirt Weight

-After times of buying, wearing, and posting all types of tees, I’ve come to realize that t- shirt weight is further than just a number it tells us a lot about comfort, continuity, and intent.
+After years of buying, wearing, and selling all types of tees, I’ve come to realize that t-shirt weight is more than just a number it tells you a lot about comfort, durability, and intent.

 From the time I pick a featherlight t- shirt for summer or a heavier one for bold published designs, the fabric’s weight and consistence/ material always affects how it feels or performs.